chiayolin/nbc/README.md

 Now you get the idea, try every command with `help` if you want.

 Okay, so now let's talk about the main function of `nbc`, convert number bases.
-Let's say you want to convert a hexdecimal number to binary.
+Let's say you want to convert a hexdecimal number `bea` to binary.
 Then you would want use the `set` command to set input base to hexadecimal, and output base to binary.
 Here is one way to do it:

 ```
 > set input hex (Press RETURN)